-Members Daniel Nocente (Chair); Jane Bird; Cheri Phyfer; John Williamson Meetings in 2021 Four regularly scheduled meetings.
+Members Fiona MacFarlane (Chair); Peter Wijnbergen; John Williamson Meetings in 2022 Four regularly scheduled meetings.
 All meetings included in-camera sessions without management present.
-Independence Four members, 100% independent.
+Independence Three members, 100% independent.

 The MRCC assists the Board with respect to Executive Officers appointments, compensation and succession planning and our compensation plans and policies, including our incentive, equity-based and pension plans.
-In particular, the MRCC: recommends to the Board persons to be appointed as our Executive Officers; assesses the performance of the CEO against agreed-upon targets and recommends his compensation to the Board; reviews the Executive Officers succession planning; approves the compensation levels for Executive Officers; reviews overall compensation plans for Executive Officers and recommends changes thereto to the Board; reviews the labour relations environment; and oversees the funding, investment management and administration of our employee retirement plans, as delegated to our Pension Advisory Committee and 401k Committee, which is not a Board committee.
+In particular, the MRCC: recommends to the Board persons to be appointed as our Executive Officers; assesses the performance of the CEO against agreed-upon targets and recommends his compensation to the Board; reviews the Executive Officers succession planning; approves the compensation levels for Executive Officers; reviews overall compensation plans for Executive Officers and recommends changes thereto to the Board; reviews the labour relations environment; and oversees the funding, investment management and administration of our employee retirement plans, as delegated to our Pension Advisory Committee and 401k Committee, which are not Board committees.
 All members of this committee are independent and hold relevant experience applicable to the committee's work.
 The MRCC reviews its charter on a regular basis, a copy of which can be found on our website at www.westernforest.com.